• 10.00am - 5.30pm

 Australians of the Eighth Army playing cricket, North Africa, 1942

 Soldiers also helped to establish cricket in Australia.
-A match between two regiments in 1806 attracted 2,000 spectators.
+In 1806, a match between two regiments there attracted 2,000 spectators.

-In 1851 a piece of land to the south of Victoria Barracks in Sydney was granted to the army for use as a cricket ground.
-This area became known as Moore Park and for many years was the main location for cricket matches in Sydney.
+In 1851, a piece of land to the south of Victoria Barracks in Sydney was granted to the Army for use as a cricket ground.
+This area became known as Moore Park.
+For many years, it was the main location for cricket matches in Sydney.

 Recruits to the 5th Mahratta Light Infantry wrestling at the Belgaum depot, 1937